score-spec/docs/content/en/docs/Tutorials/score-compose.md

 The user can now update `compose.yaml` file to accommodate for service overrides, produced from `Score.yaml`, and to use the environment variables listed in the `backend.env`:

 <aside>
-💡 It is not strictly necessary to change `CONNECTION_STRING` in the final version of `compose.yaml`, as it would be overridden anyway.
+💡 It isn't strictly necessary to change `CONNECTION_STRING` in the final version of `compose.yaml`, as it would be overridden anyway.
 However, it is better to keep it in sync with `db` service specification, and to remove all sensitive information from the configuration file.

 </aside>